Apollo013/AspNet_WebApi2_MultiPipeLine/README.md

-# WebApi2_MultiPipeLine
+# AspNet_WebApi2_MultiPipeLine
-A small ASP.NET that demonstrates how to configure a WEB API project to have multiple piplines and specify what controllers to use for each.
+A small ASP.NET app that demonstrates how to configure a WEB API project to have multiple piplines and specify what controllers to use for each.
 Requires Fiddler or POSTMAN to test.

 Built using VS2015 Community.